 Thus, let

 Finally, we set

 and we observe that ${\bf I}$ is invariant under the coadjoint action of $\ms N$.

 \begin{theorem}{\sc[Drinfel'd-Sokolov reduction]} The map $\sigma$ is a moment map for the action of $\ms N$.
-Moreover $\DD_0=\mu^{-1}({\bf I})$ and we thus obtain a Poisson structure on ${\ms X}_n(\mathbb T)$. \end{theorem}
+Moreover $\DD_0=\sigma^{-1}({\bf I})$ and we thus obtain a Poisson structure on ${\ms X}_n(\mathbb T)$. \end{theorem}

-As a particular case of symplectic reduction, we briefly explain the construction of the Poisson bracket in our context of opers and non slipping connections.
-If $f$ and $g$ are two functionals on the space of opers, they are observables if their pull back $F$ and $G$ on the space of non slipping connections are observables and then their Poisson bracket is $\{f,g\}(D):=\{F,G\}(\nabla)$ where $D$ is the oper associated with $\nabla$.
+As a particular case of symplectic reduction, we briefly explain the construction of the Poisson bracket in our context of opers and non-slipping connections.
+If $f$ and $g$ are two functionals on the space of opers, they are observables if their pull back $F$ and $G$ on the space of non-slipping connections are observables and then their Poisson bracket is $\{f,g\}(D)\defeq \{F,G\}(\nabla)$ where $D$ is the oper associated with $\nabla$.